inioluwaeboda1/WikiStream-Lakehouse/README.md

 Wiki Lakehouse (Kafka → S3/Glue → Athena)
 =========================================

-**An end-to-end, containerized pipeline that streams Wikipedia RecentChange events, lands raw data in S3, curates it to partitioned Parquet with AWS Glue (plus a Glue Crawler for schema), and materializes daily aggregates in Athena.
-Airflow orchestrates everything; Docker Compose makes it reproducible.**
+**An end-to-end, containerized pipeline that streams Wikipedia RecentChange events, lands raw data in S3, curates partitioned Parquet with AWS Glue (plus a Glue Crawler), materializes daily aggregates in Athena, and visualizes them in Amazon QuickSight.
+Orchestrated by Airflow; reproducible with Docker Compose.**

 Architecture
 -----------------------------